OnlyUnknown/Budget-ROR-Capstone/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Gregoire Vella on Behance for his design so that his design that I've folowwed
+I would like to thank Gregoire Vella on Behance for his design so that his design that I've followed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>